Asphalt plant

 The manufacture of coated roadstone demands the combination of a number of aggregates, sand and a filler (such as stone dust).
-These materials are then heated and coated with a binder, usually bitumen or tar, however tar was removed from BS4987 in 2001 and is not referred to in BSEN 13108/1.
+These materials are then heated and coated with a binder, usually bitumen or tar, however tar was removed from BS4987 (the British Standard for Coated Macadam) in 2001 and is not referred to in BSEN 13108/1 (the British/European Material Specifications of Asphalt Concrete).
 The temperature of the finished product must be sufficient to be workable after transport to the final destination.
 A temperature in the range of 100 to 200 degrees Celsius is normal.

 Countries have individual specifications stipulating how much of the raw material may be obtained from recycled asphalt.
 In-depth research shows that the addition of up to 20% recycled asphalt produces the same quality of asphalt as 100% virgin material.
 The quality of asphalt starts decreasing once the percentage of recycled asphalt increases beyond 20%.